pnlinh/docker-laravel/README.md

 # Docker PHP-FPM & Nginx base on Alpine Linux

-Simple docker image for Laravel development
+Lightweight docker image for Laravel development

 ### Why should use this image